ScalablyTyped/Distribution/f/fp-ts/readme.md

 ```
 /**
- * A join-semilattice (or upper semilattice) is a semilattice whose operation is called "join", and which can be thought
+ * A join-semilattice (or upper semilattice) is a semilattice whose operation is called `join`, and which can be thought
  * of as a least upper bound.
  *
  * A `JoinSemilattice` must satisfy the following laws: